Niagara Health System

-The Niagara Health System, or Niagara Health (NH), is a Canadian multi-site hospital amalgamation, comprising five sites serving over 450,000 residents across the 12 municipalities making up the Regional Municipality of Niagara, Canada.
+The Niagara Health System, or Niagara Health (NH), is a Canadian multi-site hospital network, comprising five sites serving over 450,000 residents across the Regional Municipality of Niagara in Ontario.
 Niagara Health is one of Ontario's largest hospital systems, with 4,800 employees, 600 physicians and 850 volunteers.
 As of 2019, its annual operating budget was approximately $550 million.

 History

 Niagara Health is the result of a government directive, in 1999, to amalgamate the five hospital sites serving the Regional Municipality of Niagara.
 At that time, the St. Catharines community was served by the Shaver Hospital, for chronic care, the Hotel Dieu Hospital, a Catholic acute care facility managed by the Religious Hospitallers of St. Joseph, and the St. Catharines General Hospital.
 With amalgamation, the Hotel Dieu was placed under the governance and management of Niagara Health and renamed the Ontario Street Site.
 Meanwhile, the Shaver was assumed by Hotel Dieu management and renamed Hotel Dieu Shaver Health and Rehabilitation Centre.

 In 2013, Niagara Health opened the one-million-square-foot St. Catharines Site, replacing the St. Catharines General and Ontario Street sites.
 In 2018, the Town of Niagara-on-the-Lake assumed ownership of the Niagara-on-the-Lake Site.
 In 2024, 82% of the NHS's employees were women, which was higher than average for a Canadian healthcare system.